 Linda Kubiak, Treasurer

-Linda lives in Clarence township and also serves on the township board.
-Linda operates a pre-school, and with her husband, operates a local farm producing corn, soybeans and hay.
+Linda lives in Clarence Township and also serves on the township board.
+Linda operates a pre-school and, with her husband, operates a local farm producing corn, soybeans and hay.

-Dustin Rhodes, Director
+Dustin Rhodes, Secretary

 Eric Tobin, Director

-Eric lives in Albion and for the past decade has severed on the board of the Michigan Society of Herpetologists (www.
+Eric lives in Albion and for the past decade has served on the board of the Michigan Society of Herpetologists (www.
 MichHerp.org), and is their current President, talking to thousands of people annually about conservation and education as it relates to Reptiles and Amphibians.